dominic-wood/dominic-wood/README.md

 Generates QR codes from user input (text or URLs) with options for size and image output.
 Simple CLI tool with usage examples and setup instructions.

 #### 🚀 [Courier- A Postman Clone (C#)](https://github.com/dominic-wood/courier-app)
-A lightweight desktop app for sending HTTP requests adn viewing formatted JSON responses.
+A lightweight desktop app for sending HTTP requests and viewing formatted JSON responses.

 ## ✍️ Writing Samples